azurestaycationbysiaos/siaos1525/outstatic/content/posts/azure-urban-resort-residences-location-directions-guide.md

 ### What is near Azure Urban Resort Residences?

 SM Bicutan is right next door.
-NAIA, Entertainment City ([Solaire](https://www.solaireresort.com/), [Okada](https://okadamanila.com/), [City of Dreams](https://www.cityofdreamsmanila.com/en)), Newport World Resorts, and Mall of Asia are all within a 10 to 30 minute drive.
+NAIA, Entertainment City—including Solaire, Okada Manila, and City of Dreams Manila—Newport World Resorts, and Mall of Asia are generally within a 10- to 30-minute drive via SLEX or Skyway, depending on traffic conditions, your exact route, and time of day.

+Disclaimer: Travel times are estimates and may vary significantly depending on traffic, road conditions, weather, road closures, and other factors.
+Please check Google Maps or your preferred navigation app for real-time travel times before heading out.

 ### Can tourists book a staycation at Azure?